ARM-software/CMSIS-View/Documentation/Doxygen/src/eventlist.md

-# eventlist {#evntlst}
+# Eventlist Utility {#evntlst}

 ## Overview {#about_evntlst}

 Eventlist is a command line tool for processing Event Recorder data stored to a log file.

 The utility is a Go application that is available for all major operating systems and is run from the command line.
-Refer to the
-<a href="https://github.com/ARM-software/CMSIS-View/tree/main/tools/eventlist">source code</a> for more information including the invocation details.
+Refer to the [eventlist source code](https://github.com/ARM-software/CMSIS-View/tree/main/tools/eventlist) for more information including the invocation details.

 ## Analyze Events